Hyunggic !

 I'm Hyunggi Cho!
 A cool guy with passion !^^

-Now, I'm working with Prof. Vijayakumar and we are studying on a holistic approach to moving object detection and tracking for autonomous driving in urban environments.
-Key idea can be summarized as follows:
+Now, I'm working with Prof. Vijayakumar and Prof. Rajkumar.
+Under their supervision, I am studying on a holistic approach to moving object detection and tracking for autonomous driving in urban environments.

 After undergrad, I worked four years in the industrial field (for my military service), where I worked as a system software programmer for an elevator control system for two years and as a Linux kernel programmer for consumer electronics for two years.
 Especially in the second company, I was involved in a software team who made a very famous broadband router called 'Anygate' in Korea.
 In that project, my role was very system oriented work such as a bootloader, device drivers, and embedded Linux kernel porting to the ARM architecture.